CyberFriend6/CyberFriend6/README.md

 **`Casual Programmer`** **`IT Specialist`**

-I am a self-learner and classroom-educated programmer who is looking to gain and expand my experience within Software Development and OS/Embedded Systems Development then progress towards Cybersecurity.
+I am a self-learner and classroom-educated programmer who is looking to gain and expand my experience within Software Development and OS/Embedded Systems Development.
+I am also interested in working within Cybersecurity and Networking.
 <p align="left">

 <a href="https://www.linkedin.com/in/sitwour-lor-21b615260">